Japan

 • We then made our way to a sock-making company who had been in business for almost 300 years.
 The Nihonbashi Artisan Experience of Shoemaking at Oonoya Sohonten taught us all about the history of Kabukis, the special socks that are made, and the emperors family.
 It was a niche business, and interesting to see the handmade socks made for all types of people.

-• Dinner that evening was at a wellknown tempura restaurant called Tempura Kondo in Ginza.
+• Dinner that evening was at a well-known tempura restaurant called Tempura Kondo in Ginza.
 We were seated at the bar around the tempura frying station and picked our coursed/recommended meal from the menu.
 The chefs in front of us got to work, frying all kinds of things from fish, to vegetables, to potatoes and more.
 The main chef cooking was a force to be reckoned with and you could tell that he had been in that same position cooking for many years.
-He was even handling the fried food directly from the frying pan, which would have absolutely scorched anybody else’s hands without many years of practice.
+He was even handling the fried food directly from the frying pan, which would have absolutely scorched anybody else’s hands without many years of practice and scars.

 Day 10

-• Valentines Day in Japan is not necessarily celebrated, but we did our best to enjoy the day by getting 90 minute massages int he morning.
-Hailey got a Shatisu massage by a 30 year veteran Shiatsu master.
+• Valentine’s Day in Japan is not necessarily celebrated, but we did our best to enjoy the day by getting 90 minute massages in the morning.
+Hailey got a Shatisu massage by a 30-year veteran Shiatsu master.

 • After massages we made our way to an art exhibit at teamLab Planets TOKYO DMM near Koto in Toyosu (on the east side of Tokyo).
 The best way to describe this is that it was a warehouse of art exhibits that take up the side of the whole room.
 You had to take your shoes and socks off to walk through some of the art exhibits, which had you walking through water alongside a few hundred other art seekers.
 It was a mix of digital art, VR, instagrammable photo opportunities, beautiful flower assemblies, and incredible light shows.
 The LED ceiling-to-floor light show was the best.

 • After the art show, we went for more culture at the Cotton Club near the hotel in Marunouchi.
 At the cotton club, it was an afternoon jazz show where we watched a trio of piano, violin & bass play some classical music.
 The violinist (Junko Makiyama) was the attraction of the show and she did not disappoint.
+The club was filled with an older crowd - as it was an afternoon mid-week show.

 • We finally made our way into Bar High Five where we had multiple cocktails each.
 This bar was not the liveliest, and there were seemingly a lot of rules, but the cocktails were some of the best we had in Japan.

 • From the bar, we walked to our dinner spot at Sushi Kanesaka.
 This was the best sushi, restaurant, and chef experience we had while in Japan.
 At our reservation time, we were seated at the sushi bar where the chef was going to prepare our meal for us one by one.
 The chef was very inviting, smiled, spoke English to us, and had a fun and lively energy about him.
 The fish was fresh and tasted delicious.
 There were others at the sushi bar who also were having a good time and overall the environment felt inviting and fun.
 There were 6 people total in the restaurant, and we met a Chinese couple who lived in Newport Coast for almost 10 years.
+We took many turns toasting each other with our sake glasses.

 Day 11